 The Charleston Museum, 360 Meeting Street, Charleston.
 Founded in 1773, is America's first museum.
-Historic Textiles Gallery, Through Sept.
+Textile Gallery, Through Sept.
 15 - "The Art of Abstraction: Modernism in Quilting".
 Quilting has always been a means of creative expression, uniting color and pattern to form an object of purpose.
-Just as paint on canvas functions, the fabric pieces often work as artistic parameters, testing the visual acuity and imagination of the individual.
-We are pleased to announce a collaborative exhibition with the Gibbes Museum of Art in which abstract artwork will be displayed alongside the Museum's quilts to showcase the artistic beauty of both mediums.
+Just as paint on canvas functions, the fabric pieces work as practical art, stitched together to form beautiful abstract creations.
+The impression of quilts as simple craft or "women's work," began to shift in the early 1970s.
+The 20th century modern art movements had changed the perception of textile art, and quilts were no longer viewed as simply bed coverings designed for warmth, but as art in their own right.
+Sept.
+28 - Apr.
+20, 2025 - "Lovely & Lethal: Killer Fashions From The Collection".
+Are these pieces à la mode or just macabre?
+Discover the consequences of style, from accessories made out of now extinct animals to clothing that could kill.
+We hope to see you in the Historic Textiles Gallery to view these object oddities showcasing fearsome fashions, sinister styles, and terrifying trends.
 Lowcountry Image Gallery, Ongoing - "A Historical Timeline of America's First Museum: 1773 - 2023".
 This timeline highlights the rich history of The Charleston Museum from its beginning to the present.
 Selected events from the past 250 years are showcased using iconic photographs from the Museum's Archives.
 The forebear of The Charleston Museum was founded on January 12, 1773, by members of the Charleston Library Society, when South Carolina was still a British colony.
 Although the form and substance of the institution has changed over two and a half centuries, its general purpose at the time of its creation - to educate - is still central to its mission today.
-Throughout its history, the Museum has experienced wars, natural disasters. and most recently a worldwide pandemic, yet it has continued to thrive.
+Throughout its history, the Museum has experienced wars, natural disasters, and most recently a worldwide pandemic, yet it has continued to thrive.
 Today, The Charleston Museum houses more than 2.4 million objects, and each year over 100,000 people, from around the world and from all walks of life, come here to learn.
 We invite you to enjoy this timeline highlighting selected events from the Museum's rich past, from its beginning to the present, with iconic images from the Museum's Archives.
-Ongoing - Featuring the most extensive collection of South Carolina cultural and scientific collections in the nation, it also owns two National Historic Landmark houses. the Heyward-Washington House (1772) and the Joseph Manigault House (1803), as well as the Dill Sanctuary, a 580-acre wildlife preserve.
+Ongoing - Featuring the most extensive collection of South Carolina cultural and scientific collections in the nation, it also owns two National Historic Landmark houses, the Heyward-Washington House (1772) and the Joseph Manigault House (1803), as well as the Dill Sanctuary, a 580-acre wildlife preserve.
 Admission: Yes.
 Hours: Mon.-Sat., 9am-5pm & through the Summer months, Sun., 1-5pm.
 Contact: 843/722-2996 or at (www.charlestonmuseum.org).